kaiyik/FancyCsv/README.md

 python3 csvmain.py

-Test is included at the end of the test
+Test is included at the end of the program